davide2894/a-loaf-of-code/_posts/2018-03-17-how-to-add-a-newsletter-to-a-Jekyll-blog.md

     ```

 Now check your _site folder: you should notice a new `feed.xml` file in there.
-That's what we are going to use with feedburner.
+That's what we are going to use with FeedBurner.

 ## 2. Create a FeedBurner account.